-Secondary Drinking Water Standards (SDWS) : MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
-Contaminants with SDWSs do not affect the health at the MCL levels.
-Treatment Technique (TT) : A required process intended to reduce the level of a contaminant in drinking water.
-Regulatory Action Level (AL) : The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
-Variances and Exemptions : State Board permission to exceed an MCL or not comply with a treatment technique under certain conditions.
-Level 1 Assessment : A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-Level 2 Assessment : A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. × / N/A: Not applicable ND: not detectable at testing limit ppm : parts per million or milligrams per liter (mg/L) ppb : parts per billion or micrograms per liter (μ g/L) ppt : parts per trillion or nanograms per liter (ng/L) ppq : parts per quadrillion or picogram per liter (pg/L) pCi/L : picocuries per liter (a measure of radiation)
+Maximum Contaminant Level (MCL): The highest level of Secondary Drinking Water Standards (SDWS): MCLs for contaminants a contaminant that is allowed in drinking water.
+Primary that affect taste, odor, or appearance of the drinking water.
+Contaminants MCLs are set as close to the PHGs (or MCLGs) as is with SDWSs do not affect the health at the MCL levels. economically and technologically feasible.
+Secondary MCLs are set to protect the odor, taste, and appearance of Treatment Technique (TT): A required process intended to reduce the drinking water. level of a contaminant in drinking water.

+Maximum Contaminant Level Goal (MCLG): The level of a Regulatory Action Level (AL): The concentration of a contaminant which, if contaminant in drinking water below which there is no exceeded, triggers treatment or other requirements that a water system known or expected risk to health.
+MCLGs are set by the must follow.
+U.S. Environmental Protection Agency (USEPA).

+Variances and Exemptions: State Board permission to exceed an MCL or Public Health Goal (PHG): The level of a contaminant not comply with a treatment technique under certain conditions. in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform Environmental Protection Agency. bacteria have been found in our water system.

+Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of There is convincing evidence that addition of a disinfectant the water system to identify potential problems and determine (if possible) is necessary for control of microbial contaminants. why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which N/A: Not applicable there is no known or expected risk to health.
+MRDLGs do ND: not detectable at testing limit ppm: parts per million or milligrams per liter (mg/L) not reflect the benefits of the use of disinfectants to control microbial contaminants. ppb: parts per billion or micrograms per liter $(\mu g/L)$ ppt: parts per trillion or nanograms per liter (ng/L) ppq: parts per quadrillion or picogram per liter (pg/L) Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their pCi/L: picocuries per liter (a measure of radiation)

+monitoring and reporting requirements, and water treatment requirements.